+Since this bill does not include items distributed by mail or items published less frequently than monthly, like phone books, then the fiscal impact is reduced to \$5.6 million General Fund loss at a 4.5% tax rate.
 Given that the state sales tax will be 4% as of July 1, 2003, and no budget action has yet been taken to extend the 4.5% tax rate, this fiscal analysis will assume a 4% state sales tax rate.
+The bill also has a local government impact.
 By July 1, 2003, all 100 counties will have adopted an additional half-cent sales tax, thus, a 2.5% local sales tax rate is used.
 No growth rate was assumed for future years due to the lack of market information for free publications.
 The revised cost of this bill is shown below using a 4% state sales tax rate and a 2.5% local rate.

 State Sales Tax (4%) Local Sales Tax (2.5%)

 (millions) (millions)

-Items not distributed by mail \$ 4.98 \$3.11
+Exempt items not distributed by mail \$ 4.98 \$3.11

-Items distributed by mail 11.38 7.11

-Telephone books 89 56

-Total \$17.25 \$10.78